jhowe8/TravelQuiz/README.md

 ## To Play

 Answer based on how much you agree with each statement.
-There are 10 statements total, and 1 star means disagree and 5 stars means that you definitely disagree with the statement.
+There are 10 statements total, and 1 star means disagree and 5 stars means that you definitely agree with the statement.

 ## Screenshots:
 ![Landing Page](https://user-images.githubusercontent.com/26032200/59072491-bb446280-8890-11e9-8a3c-50cb2dd6d200.png)